First of all – welcome to my site!

 I hope you will enjoy your stay, and find music that is both relaxing and refreshing.

 Newagemusic.guide and the web radio channel New Age Stars are links between dedicated artists, both major and independent, and loyal New Age music fans.
-My passion for the genre brings artists and fans closer together through streaming music, reviews and interviews.
+This page and channel bring artists and fans closer together through streaming music, reviews and interviews.
 I pride myself in being an independent and trustworthy source for “everything New Age music”.

 The Newagemusic.guide under the Newagemusic.nu domain was launched in May 2008 and has since day one been a welcome addition to the New Age music scene.
 The blog has been acknowledged as a part of the new music media by leading labels both in US and Europe.
 The site is known to be visited regularly by Grammy winners, top music business executives and hardcore New Age music fans alike.
 In 2012 the blog moved to the domain Newagemusic.info.